allexxis/Mern-Chat/README.md

 ## License

-This project is licensed under the  Apache-2.0 - see the [LICENSE](LICENSE) file for details
+This project is licensed under the  MIT Lisence - see the [LICENSE](LICENSE) file for details